 If the missing spouse fails to respond within 30 days after the last notice’s publication, your attorney can proceed to file the divorce “by default.”
 This signifies that despite your thorough search efforts and the adequate legal notice in the newspaper, your spouse has not responded to your intention to pursue a divorce.
 Their lack of response is considered a “default,” allowing you to file the divorce with the court.
 After the approval of your documents, your divorce will be granted.
 It’s important to note that a divorce by publication usually takes approximately one year to complete, from initiation to finalization.

-Navigating divorce is never easy, especially if your spouse cannot be located.
-At the law offices of Juan Luciano Divorce Lawyer, we will advise you of your options under the law and assist you in making the best decisions possible for your circumstances.
-Call us at (212) 537-5859 or contact us through our website contact page to schedule a consultation.
+Divorce is never easy, especially if your spouse cannot be located.
+At Juan Luciano Divorce Lawyer, Manhattan divorce lawyer Juan Luciano can advise you of your options under the law and assist you in making the best decisions possible for your circumstances.
+Call us at (212) 537-5859 or contact us through our website’s contact page to schedule a consultation.